tinacms/tina.io/content/docs/product-tour.md

 ### Running TinaCMS Locally

-- You also have the flexibility to run TinaCMS locally, sourcing local files instead of interacting with the hosted API, making it ideal for offline or isolated environments.
+- You also have the flexibility to run TinaCMS locally, sourcing local files instead of interacting with the hosted API.
+This gives developers an ultra-fast feedback loop.

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1689874024/tina-io/docs/product-tour/local-workflow.png)